City Argues Attorneys Cannot Bring Enforcement Action On CPD Consent Decree Over Search Warrant Tactics, Because Consent Decree Does Not Mention Them

 In a subsequent motion filed in federal court last month, the attorneys asked a judge to intervene, saying the city never responded to the August enforcement action in the required 90 days.

-On Wednesday, the city did respond – arguing that unconstitutional search warrant practices have nothing to do with the consent decree, so there is no standing for such an enforcement action.
+On Wednesday, the city did respond – arguing that the search warrant practices attorneys say are unconstitutional have nothing to do with the consent decree, so there is no standing for such an enforcement action.

 The city’s response Wednesday noted that city government and the CPD “acknowledge and appreciate the public’s concerns about the manner in which search warrants have been obtained and carried out,” and that measures to improve training and policies on search warrants have been undertaken and are ongoing.